Cowboys ‘Night for a Cause’ serves up a treat

-Players from The North Queensland Toyota Cowboys organise, host and serve guests for ‘Cowboys Night For A Cause’, as part of their studies with Allara Learning.
+Players from The North Queensland Toyota Cowboys organised, hosted and served guests for ‘Cowboys Night For A Cause’, as part of their studies with Allara Learning.

 Held at the Mercure Townsville on Friday, August 10th, the fundraising event was a capstone activity within their Diploma of Hospitality Management and Business.